GunaSoundhari2412/Guna-Global-Happiness-Insights--2026/README.md

 ## Global Happiness Insights Dashboard

-A Data Science project focused on analyzing global happiness trends using data cleaning, visualization, and interactive dashboard techniques.

-This project was developed as part of a data science internship focusing on data cleaning , data visualisation and dashboard development.
+A Data Science project focused on analyzing global happiness trends using data cleaning, visualization, and interactive dashboard techniques.This project was developed as part of a data science internship focusing on data cleaning , data visualisation and dashboard development.

 ---

 ## Project Overview